ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/configure.md

 - For Idle thread in \ref threadConfig
 - For Timer thread in \ref timerConfig

-**Thread Watchdog**<br>
+**Thread Watchdog**<br/>
 Enables \ref rtos_process_isolation_thread_wdt functionality in the system RTOS.
 This includes:
 - Thread functions: \ref osThreadFeedWatchdog
 - Handler functions: \ref osWatchdogAlarm_Handler

-**Object Pointer checking**<br>
+**Object Pointer checking**<br/>
 Enables verification of object pointer alignment and memory region.

 Before accessing RTX objects the RTX kernel verifies that obtained object pointer is valid (at least not \token{NULL}).
-When <i>Object Pointer checking</i> is enabled the kernel will additionally verify that the control block of the object is located in the memory section allocated for such object type, and that it is correctly aligned within that memory section.
+When *Object Pointer checking* is enabled the kernel will additionally verify that the control block of the object is located in the memory section allocated for such object type, and that it is correctly aligned within that memory section.

 If static memory allocation is used, the user shall place the control blocks of the objects into the correct named memory sections as described in \ref StaticObjectMemory.

 For object-specific and dynamic memory allocations the kernel will place the objects correctly.

-**SVC Function Pointer checking**<br>
+**SVC Function Pointer checking**<br/>
 Enables verification of SVC function pointer alignment and memory region.

 Many kernel functions are executed in SVC context.
 Corresponding function pointers are placed by the kernel into a special named memory section.
-If <i>SVC Function Pointer checking</i> is enabled the kernel before calling an SVC function will additionally verify that its pointer is located in the expected memory section and is correctly aligned within that memory region.
+If *SVC Function Pointer checking* is enabled the kernel before calling an SVC function will additionally verify that its pointer is located in the expected memory section and is correctly aligned within that memory region.

 ### ISR FIFO Queue {#systemConfig_isr_fifo}

 The RTX functions (\ref CMSIS_RTOS_ISR_Calls), when called from and interrupt handler, store the request type and optional parameter to the ISR FIFO queue buffer to be processed later, after the interrupt handler exits.